I think Tallinn is one of the most underrated cities in Europe. Estonia’s capital is not just a gorgeous city, but it’s full of life.

 KGB Prison Cells

-Although Tallinn is a very liveable city these days, it was not so long along that Estonia was under Soviet oppression.
+Although Tallinn is a very liveable city these days, it was not so long ago that Estonia was under Soviet oppression.
 The KGB Prison Cells represent one of the most awful parts of that period.

-In this small site, you can go into the prison cells were suspected enemies were interrogated.
+In this small site, you can go into the prison cells where suspected enemies were interrogated.
 There are some exhibits about what happened here but just visiting will be enough to show you how bad it was.

 While I’m on this topic, there is also this very interesting tour about the Soviet times, which will give you an insight into some of Tallinn’s history.